Master of Mosquiton

 Master of Mosquiton (マスターモスキートン, Masutā Mosukīton) is a Japanese manga series written by Hiroshi Negishi and Satoru Akahori and illustrated by Tsutomu Isomata about a girl named Hitomebore Inaho whose grandmother was in love with a vampire.
 Inaho meets a vampire at an all-girls Catholic high school.
 The manga was adapted into a 1996 original video animation series and was re-imagined into a 1997 anime television series.

 Story

-In order to obtain the "O-parts" that are said to hold the power of immortality, Inaho, the daughter of the Hitomebore family, revives the vampire Mosquiton and makes a "blood contract".
+To obtain the "O-parts" that are said to hold the power of immortality, Inaho, the daughter of the Hitomebore family, revives the vampire Mosquiton and makes a "blood contract".
 Mosquiton ends up living with Inaho, who is bossed around by her selfishness, and the two begin an adventure to find the O-parts.